Longterm Symptoms of Torn ACL

 What About Surgery?

 Surgery can help a torn ACL in some circumstances, but it is not always the answer.
 Reconstructive surgery can indeed repair a torn ACL.
 However, even after surgery, the cartilage around the site of the injury can deteriorate.
 Plus, there is no guarantee that a single surgery will fix the problem.
 Patients who receive surgery to repair a torn ACL sometimes require more surgeries.
-And there’s no guarantee that a previously torn ACL won’t tear again.
+And there's no guarantee that a previously torn ACL won't tear again.
 The ACL might be weaker after surgical repair because of the injury.
-An orthopedic surgeon can help you determine whether surgery or another option is right for you.
+Our orthopedic specialists at OrthoSouth will work with you to determine the best treatment plan tailored to your needs.

 A torn ACL is not a life-threatening emergency.
 Nonetheless, follow up with your doctor as soon as possible.
 In the meantime, keep the acronym RICE in mind.